-SEA Maintenance of Equity Requirement As a condition of receiving ESSER funds under the ARP Act, should a state reduce state funding in fiscal year 2022 or 2023, it may not do so in a manner that reduces funding for the highest poverty LEAs or high-need LEAs by a disproportionately greater amount (as calculated on a per-pupil basis).
-Specifically, the state is prohibited from-
+SEA Maintenance of Equity Requirement

+As a condition of receiving ESSER funds under the ARP Act, should a State reduce State funding in fiscal year 2022 or 2023, it may not do so in a manner that reduces funding for the highest poverty LEAs or high-need LEAs by a disproportionately greater amount (as calculated on a per-pupil basis).
+Specifically, the State is prohibited from-

-- reducing state funding on a per-pupil basis for any high-need LEAs by an amount that exceeds the overall per-pupil reduction in state funds across all LEAs; and - (2) reducing state funding on a per-pupil basis for any highest poverty LEAs below the level of per pupil funding provided to these LEAs in fiscal year 2019.
+- reducing State funding on a per-pupil basis for any high-need LEAs by an amount that exceeds the overall per-pupil reduction in State funds across all LEAs; and - (2) reducing State funding on a per-pupil basis for any highest poverty LEAs below the level of per pupil funding provided to these LEAs in fiscal year 2019.

-ESSER Fiscal Requirement: Maintenance of Equity High-Poverty School Defined % of Economically Disadvantaged Students, Rank Order, Highest to Lowest School A 58% Quartile 1 School B 54% (highest) School C 42% Quartile 2 School D 37% School E 31% Quartile 3 School F 29% School G 23% Quartile 4 School H 17% (lowest) Hypothetical data for illustration purposes only.
-High-Poverty School A school that is in the highest quartile of schools served by an LEA based on the percentage of economically disadvantaged students served as determined by the state.
-In making its determination, the state must select a measure of poverty established for this purpose by the Secretary of Education and apply the measure consistently across all schools in the state.
-LEA Maintenance of Equity Requirement: Per-Pupil Funding and Full-Time Equivalent Staff per pupil funding (from combined State or 2023, it may not do so in a manner t hat reduces per pupil funding for any reater amount than the per pupil funding er level than the per-pupil full-time Exceptions The maintenance of equity requirement woo or 2023 that meets at least one of the follo • a total enrollment of less than 1,000 stu -
+Fiscal Requirement: Maintenance of Equity

+High-Poverty School Defined

+% of Economically Disadvantaged Students, Rank Order, Highest to Lowest

+School A 58% Quartile 1

+School B 54% (highest)

+School C 42% Quartile 2

+School D 37%

+School E 31% Quartile 3

+School F 29%

+School G 23% Quartile 4

+School H 17% (lowest)

+Hypothetical data for illustration purposes only.

+High-Poverty School

+A school that is in the highest quartile of schools served by an LEA based on the percentage of economically disadvantaged students served as determined by the State.

+In making its determination, the State must select a measure of poverty established for this purpose by the Secretary of Education and apply the measure consistently across all schools in the state.

+LEA Maintenance of Equity Requirement: Per-Pupil Funding and Full-Time Equivalent Staff As a condition of receiving ESSER funds under the ARP Act, should an LEA reduce per pupil funding (from combined State and local funding) in fiscal year 2022 or 2023, it may not do so in a manner that reduces per pupil funding for any high poverty school that it serves at a greater amount than the per pupil funding reduction across all schools within the LEA.

+The same prohibition applies to full-time equivalent staff.
+Should an LEA reduce per-pupil full-time equivalent staff in fiscal year 2022 or 2023, it may not do so in a manner that reduces per-pupil full-time equivalent staff for any high poverty school that it serves at a greater level than the per-pupil full-time equivalent staff reduction across all schools within the LEA.

+Exceptions

+The maintenance of equity requirement would not apply to an LEA in fiscal year 2022 or 2023 that meets at least one of the following criteria-

-- operates a single school; - serves all students within each grade span with a single school; or - demonstrates an exceptional or uncontrollable circumstance, such as unpredictable changes in student enrollment or a precipitous decline in financial resources, as determined by the Secretary of Education.
+- a total enrollment of less than 1,000 students; - operates a single school; - · serves all students within each grade span with a single school; or - demonstrates an exceptional or uncontrollable circumstance, such as unpredictable changes in student enrollment or a precipitous decline in financial resources, as determined by the Secretary of Education.